 Please visit the RMail apps and Downloads page for the latest Apps available.

-To learn more about these options, please click here to read our help center article on RMail Online
+Learn more about these options by reading our help center article on RMail Online

 If I have multiple email addresses in Outlook, which one will RMail send from?